ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_privilege_escalation.rst

 they represent:

 * ``Medium``: Ansible failed to get an elevated token and ran under a limited token.
-Only a subset of the privileges assigned to user are available during the module execution and the user does not have administrative rights.
+Only a subset of the privileges assigned to the user are available during the module execution and the user does not have administrative rights.

 * ``High``: An elevated token was used and all the privileges assigned to the